-The course materials in a social studies honors/advanced placement course are more rigorous in the following areas: text selection; length of reading assignments; writing assignment prompts; assessment types.
-The term "advanced" as used in this description includes UCONN Early Experience courses, Community College Career Pathways Courses and College Board AP Courses.
+The course materials in a social studies honors/advanced placement course are more complex in the following areas: text selection; length of reading assignments; writing assignment tasks; assessment types.
+The term "advanced" as used in this description includes UCONN Early Experience Courses, Community College Career Pathways Courses and College Board AP Courses.
 There may be additional requirements for UCONN, community college and AP courses as requested by the credit granting institutions.
-Students in an honors/advanced placement course will be expected to do the following:
+For this reason, students in an honors/advanced placement course will be expected to do the following:

-- Comprehend complex grade-level texts independently. - Contribute thoughtful grade-level commentary to classroom discussion. - Write to grade-level expectations with attention to organization, detailed content, precise analysis and writing conventions. - Understand the fundamentals of the research process and execute research with minimal support from teacher. - Create and conduct presentations for classmates and take a lead role in classroom discussions.
+- Comprehend complex grade-level texts independently; - Contribute thoughtful grade-level commentary to classroom discussion; - Write to grade-level expectations, with attention to organization, detailed content, precise analysis and writing conventions; - Understand the fundamentals of the research process and execute research with minimal support from teacher; - Create and conduct presentations for classmates and take a lead role in classroom discussions; and - Have a habit of voluntarily reading, of completing all homework on time, and demonstrate a willingness to accept the challenge of honors/advanced placement work which expects a high degree of independence and responsibility.

-Students seeking admission into a social studies honors/advanced placement course should meet at least 2 of the 3 following criteria:
+Students seeking admission into a Social Studies honors or advanced placement course should meet the following criteria:

-- 1. Reading on Grade Level: Students seeking to take a social studies honors/advanced placement course should be reading on the same grade level as the course they are seeking entry into as demonstrated by the STAR Reading Diagnostic Test.
-(Example: Students seeking entry to American Civics Honors (10th), should be reading on a 10th grade reading level at the time of scheduling the course.) - 2.
-Current grade in social studies course: - a.
-If student is currently in a social studies honors course, s/he should have an earned 85% or higher at the time of scheduling. - b.
-If student is currently in a core level social studies course, s/he should have an earned 90% or higher at the time of scheduling. - 3.
-Teacher Recommendation: When recommending students, teachers should take into consideration the above bulleted items.
+1. Current grade in Social Studies course:

+- a.
+If student is currently in a social studies honors course, s/he should have earned an 85% average at the time of scheduling. - b.
+If student is currently in a core level social studies course, s/he should have earned a 90% at the time of scheduling.

+2. Teacher Recommendation:

+When recommending students, teachers should take into consideration the above bulleted items.

-SCHOOLS AND CONTACTS 2021-2022
+SCHOOLS AND CONTACTS